 Add baby spinach leaves and toss them well.
 Place the chicken on top of the spinach.
 Close the lid.
 Set 8 minutes on Pressure cook or manual mode.
 If using chicken thighs, adjust time to 6 mins.

 When cooking time is up, manually release the pressure.
-You can do that by turning the pressure valve to 'Venting' mode in DUO models, or pushing down the valve in ULTRA models.
 When the pin drops, open the lid.

 Remove the chicken and keep aside.
-Using an immersion blender, blend the spinach into a curry-like consistency.
+Using an immersion blender, blend the spinach into a smooth consistency.
 Cut the chicken into bite size pieces and add it back to the spinach curry.

-Optional step: Stir in 1 tsp of butter.
+Optional step: Stir in 1 teaspoon of butter.
 This gives the curry a gorgeous shine.

 Seasoning the chicken adds another level of flavor to this curry, so avoid skipping that step.

 If you don't have the time to briefly brown the chicken, simply season it with garam masala and salt before placing it on top of the spinach.

 If making this curry with boneless skinless chicken thighs instead, reduce the pressure cooking time to 6 minutes,

 You can also make this curry with mixed greens, like spinach, mustard, kale, etc. As long you match the quantity of the greens to around 10-12 ounces, you can make this recipe with any greens of your choice.

 When making this curry ahead of time for entertaining, break it up into two steps.
 Prepare the chicken curry (without spinach) a day earlier.
 On the day of, microwave the greens, puree them, and simmer with the chicken curry before serving.